 Be more assertive

-People with low self-esteem often bend over backwards to please others, hoping they will be accepted.
+People with low self-esteem often bend over backward to please others, hoping others will accept them.
 As a result, they often say “yes” to things, even when they really would prefer to say, “no”.

 The problem is that if you keep saying “yes”, you can quickly become overburdened, resentful, angry and even depressed.
-You can also be put upon as others quickly learn you won’t say, “no”, so take advantage.
+People often put upon those who won’t say “no,” taking advantage of them.

 Getting further help